GCSE Maths · Years 9–11 · Online today, UK-wide

 Foundation tier, higher tier, and the bit nobody is honest about: choosing between them.

-We cover the full GCSE maths specification across all three major exam boards — AQA, Edexcel and OCR.
-Number, algebra, ratio and proportion, geometry, probability, statistics.
-The content overlaps a lot between boards; the differences are in how the questions are worded, how the papers are structured, and which topics each board likes to lean on.
-Once we know your child's school board, every plan, every past-paper drill and every revision pack we point them at is the right one for that board.
+We cover the full GCSE maths specification across AQA, Edexcel and OCR — number, algebra, ratio and proportion, geometry, probability, statistics.
+The content overlaps; the differences are in question style, paper structure and which topics each board leans on.
+Once we know your child's school board, every drill is the right one for that board.

-Foundation-tier students are working towards a 1–5.
-Higher-tier students are working towards a 4–9.
-The honest bit, that schools often won't say plainly: tier choice is the single biggest strategic decision in GCSE maths.
-A confident 5 at foundation is more valuable than a panicked 4 at higher.
-A solid 6 at higher is worth far more than a stretched 5 at foundation.
-We'll tell you which one your child is genuinely sitting in, and which one gives them the best result.
+Foundation tier targets a 1–5; higher tier targets a 4–9.
+Tier choice is the single biggest strategic decision in GCSE maths and schools often won't say so plainly.
+A confident 5 at foundation beats a panicked 4 at higher; a solid 6 at higher beats a stretched 5 at foundation.
+We'll tell you honestly which tier your child is genuinely sitting in.

 The diagnostic-first principle